leandroarndt/msfs_livery_tools/README.md

 MSFS Livery Tools aims to be a set of tools to help creating livery for existing aircrafts on Microsoft Flight Simulator 2020.
 It is currently capable of:

-* Convert texture images from and to DDS format.
+* Converting texture images from and to DDS format.
-* Create the directory structure of a package.
+* Creating the directory structure of a package.
-* Create an "aircraft.cfg" file based on the original aircraft and variation information.
+* Creating an "aircraft.cfg" file based on the original aircraft and variation information.

 ## Requirements